dmbarbour/wikilon/docs/AwelonLang.md

         [[OnA] :a [OnB] :b] .a [ValA] case == [ValA] OnA case = w d w i

 This model of labeled data adds no expressiveness to Awelon.
-In general, a record can be encoded as a trie, a label as a path.
-It is something we could model explicitly by leveraging accelerators and editable views.
-Doing so was my original intention.
-However, making labels primitive and records abstract better preserves the several benefits of labeled data.
-For example, we don't need to decode partial labels when reporting type or partial evaluation errors.
-We don't need to worry about dynamic construction of labels or ad-hoc composition of records.
-We essentially can reason about commutativity at a syntactic layer, without non-local knowledge of how labels are implemented.
+A record could be encoded as a trie, a label as a path.
+This feature could be implemented via careful use of accelerators and editable views.
+Doing so was my original intention!
+However, making the labels primitive and records abstract better enforces structure and preserves benefits for labeled data, and simplifies static error analysis and reporting.

-That said, I'm reluctant to introduce new language primitives.
-Before I remove "experimental" status, I'll need to see how well this feature works in practice, whether an alternative model would be more appropriate (perhaps lens-based), and also how nicely this labeled data model works in context of accelerators, especially accelerated evaluation for Kahn process networks involving labeled ports and processes.
+That said, I'm reluctant to introduce labels as language primitives.
+I want to see how well the feature works in practice, and how nicely this data model works in context of accelerators and optimizations, before accepting it as a built-in feature of Awelon.
+For now, it should be considered an experimental extension.

 ## Secure Hash Resources